nluhmann/AGapEs/README.md

 ### Input
 * aDNA reads in fasta/fastq format
-* assembled contigs of aDNA reads in fasta format
+* assembled contigs of aDNA reads in fasta format (multi-fasta file)
-* assembled reference sequences in fasta format
+* assembled reference sequences in fasta format (multi-fasta file)
-* phylogenetic tree in newick format, position of the ancient sample marked with @
+* phylogenetic tree in newick format, placement of the ancient sample marked with @
+* IS annotations in extant genomes

+Before running the pipeline, the location of these input files has to be specified in the config.yaml.

 ### Preprocessing